Unmesh-Kumar/University-Management-System/README.md

 # University-Management-System

-This is a portal for where both student and profs can register Both Profs and students will have different types of dashboard It is deployed on https://unmeshkumar.pythonanywhere.com/
+This is a portal where both student and profs can register Both Profs and students will have different types of dashboard It is deployed on https://unmeshkumar.pythonanywhere.com/